sketchplatform/sketchplatform.github.io/previousworks.md

 - **[stuckonfish.com](#)** - An e-commerce website made using wordpress.
 Currently, the website is not being used by the client.
 It was a great lesson for purchasing adwords and setting up an online store.

 - **[sketchplatform.com](https://www.sketchplatform.com)** - My personal website created with the intent for sharing innovation and design.
-It is a work and progress, but I hope to finish it my the end of Summer 2017.
+It is a work and progress, but I hope to finish it by the end of Summer 2017.

-- **[vincentylee.com](http://www.vincentylee.com/)** - The central hub that mainly showcases my portfolio.
+- **[vincentylee.com](http://www.vincentylee.com/)** - A central hub that is used to showcase my portfolio.

+## Data Analysis

+- **[Homicide Reports, 1980 - 2014](https://www.sketchplatform.com)** - A data exploration on the homicide dataset with prescriptive analytics on homicide prevention.

+- **[Human Resource Data Analysis](http://www.vincentylee.com/)** - An analysis on the human resource dataset using decision trees and random forests

 ## Visuals